galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 **Alpha**

 ## Overview
-This Manager provides the ability to connect a test to an existing IBM MQ queue manager, enabling one or more messages to be written to and read from an existing IBM MQ queue. <br><br>
+This Manager provides the ability to connect a test to an existing IBM MQ queue manager, enabling one or more messages to be written to and read from existing queues. <br><br>

 ## Annotations